18 COVID-19 community cases in Singapore, including Sengkang General Hospital housekeeper

 Three new clusters have been identified.

 The first is at a dormitory, Harvest @ Woodlands.
-The dormitory cluster currently has a total of four cases.
 The first detected case there was a 46-year-old Malaysian man who works as a construction worker at H&W Communications.
 He tested positive on May 22.

+The three new dormitory cases reported on Tuesday are his roommates, taking the number of infections linked to the cluster to four.
+The three new cases are also construction workers at H&W Communications.

 The second cluster is linked to a previous case, a 40-year-old Singaporean who works as an employee in operations at The Meatery SG.
 He tested positive on May 21.
 This cluster has three cases.
 The latest infection linked to this cluster is a six-year-old Singaporean who is a student at My First Skool at 211 Jurong East Street 21.